Give Your Brain a Gift: Benefit of Creative Activities in Brain Injury Recovery and Beyond

 Perhaps the greatest way to study the development PTG is to study the emotional effects that can result from brain injury, such as the best predictor of PTG: “having a high level of ‘purpose’”.
 Some studies report that 30 to 80 percent of those with a brain injury identify themselves has having some form of PTG.
 While other studies find this percentage lower, the subjective belief of having grown from a brain injury is something that the NIH finds a good predictor.
 Believing in yourself is necessary to grow.

 Rehabilitation facilities have started to promote this mental growth into rehabilitation, as the theory of PTG has become more widespread.
-This year, a study entitled Post-traumatic growth in adult survivors found, “a greater understanding of the development of PTG following ABI may help rehabilitation clinicians to promote better adjustment by focusing on a clients’ potential.”
+This year, a study titled Post-traumatic growth in adult survivors found, “a greater understanding of the development of PTG following ABI may help rehabilitation clinicians to promote better adjustment by focusing on a clients’ potential.”
 Also this year, a study called The relations between post-traumatic grown and return to work following mild traumatic brain injury discovered that PTG also occurs in those with mild brain injury.
 According to the NIH report, this has, “important implications for rehabilitation planning, individual and family adjustment, and the prediction of long-term outcome as it pertains to return to work, in particular.”

 KO the KD?
 Results of Keto Diet for TBI Inconclusive